The Anti "Uber of" Cleaning

 With This is Neat, I've had the opportunity to help a small business by designing and developing the strategies behind their online presence.
 Now they can focus on what they do best, helping tenants get their bonds back with the perfect clean.

 Research, Strategy, & Concept

 It's been said before, but there's no substitute for first-hand experience.
 To really understand the client, I ditched the keyboard and put on a pair of gloves.
-Working beside the cleaners, it became evident that the largest problem they faced was in communication.
-Often customers were getting their first end of lease cleans, not knowing quite what to expect.
+Working beside the cleaners, it became evidently clear that the largest problem they faced was in communication.
+As a Sydney end of lease cleaning company, customers were often getting their first bond cleans, not knowing quite what to expect.

 From the checklists to the checkout, the copy to the quote form, the focus across the website was to educate.
 In doing so, the cleaners were able to perform at a much higher satisfaction rate as customer's expectations were never inflated.
-By being completely transparent about the service, the cleaners could always be confident in their bond back guarantee.
+By being completely transparent about the service, the cleaners could always be confident in the service they delivered.

 A showcase of design,

 pushing the boundaries of what's capable in the browser.
 View case study